Richard Mourdock: Abortion

 As a candidate for Congress in 1992, Mourdock supported legal abortion in the case of some "crisis pregnancies", but did not believe abortion should be used as a form of birth control.
-During his 2012 U.S. Senate race, he reiterated that he opposes abortion except to save the life of the mother.
+During his 2012 US Senate race, he reiterated that he opposes abortion except to save the life of the mother.
 At an October 23, 2012, candidate debate, Mourdock explained why he is opposed to abortion even when the pregnancy is the result of rape:

 I, too, certainly stand for life.
 I know there are some who disagree, and I respect their point of view.
 But I believe that life begins at conception.
 The only exception I have, to have an abortion, is in that case of the life of the mother.
 I've struggled with it myself for a long time, but I came to realize that life is that gift from God.
 And even when life begins in that horrible situation of rape, that it is something that God intended to happen."

 Dan Parker, chairman of the Indiana Democratic Party, immediately attacked Mourdock, saying that, "I'm stunned and ashamed that Richard Mourdock believes God intended rape", and that he is an "extremist" who is out of touch with Indiana.
 Speculation that Mourdock's remark could affect the outcome of the Senate race centered on attempts to liken his comments to those of Todd Akin.

-Responding to Parker, Mourdock issued a statement saying: "God creates life, and that was my point.
+Responding to Parker, Mourdock issued a statement: "God creates life, and that was my point.
 God does not want rape, and by no means was I suggesting that he does.
 Rape is a horrible thing, and for anyone to twist my words otherwise is absurd and sick."
 He later added, "I believe God controls the universe.
 I don't believe biology works in an uncontrolled fashion."
 A number of Republican officials and candidates, including Sen. John McCain, called for him to issue an apology, but Mourdock refused.
 He instead aired a television ad titled "Leadership" several days after the comments stating that Democrats and Democratic PACs were "mocking Richard Mourdock's religious faith and twisting his words(...) playing politics and distracting from the real issues".
-One week after the remark, Mourdock was greeted enthusiastically by the attendees of a semiannual dinner for prominent Indiana Republican officials and supporters.

-Mourdock lost to Donnelly by almost 6 percent in the general election.
+He lost to Donnelly by almost 6 percent in the general election.